gdiasdasilva/django-cleanfiles/README.md

 # django-cleanfiles

-django-cleanfiles automatically moves unreferenced files in the database to a specified folder in order to make clean up easier.
+django-cleanfiles moves unreferenced files in the database to a specified folder in order to make clean up easier.
 This folder works like a recycle bin for the unused files, this means that the files won't be deleted from there if the user doesn't do it.

+The search for the unused files is done by iterating the models that have a *FileField* field and then comparing those files from the database to the files in the corresponding file's folder.
+The unused files are the ones that exist in some folder but aren't referenced in any *FileField*.

 ## Installation and configuration